| Written by Mark Buzinkay

 A position detection system is a computerized system that tracks the movement of assets within a port.
 A reliable PDS will enable accurate and reliable position detection of container handling equipment (CHE) and, consequently, containers in complex terminal environments.
 The system collects data on the location of each CHE, matches it with the yard position and passes it to the terminal operation system (TOS) where it will be asigned to the container being moved..
 Port operators can then use this information to improve their operations' efficiency and provide better customer service.

-When it comes to handover a container from an equipment to another, a a PDS can go the extra mile by automatic detecting the vehicle that approached the CHE to get the container.
-The operation can also be optimized by sending regular messages to the TOS informing the availability and current status of the CHE, which can then trigger the dispatch of new jobs and prepare equipments to execute their roles in the container handling process.
+When it comes to handing over a container from one piece of equipment to another, a PDS can go the extra mile by automatically detecting the vehicle that approached the CHE to get the container.
+The operation can also be optimized by sending regular messages to the TOS informing the availability and current status of the CHE, which can then trigger the dispatch of new jobs and prepare equipment to execute their roles in the container handling process.

 port-position-detection-system-1